khursheed33/presentations/Graph RAG.md

 ✅ Explore how Graph RAG integrates with Neo4j for better retrieval and generation
 ✅ Hands-on examples using Python, Neo4j, and OpenAI
 ✅ Expand Graph RAG to handle multi-modal data (images, videos)
-✅ Compare SQL, NoSQL, and Graph databases (why and when to use Graph DB)
-✅ Understand tokenization and its role in text processing

 ---

-## 🌍 **1.
-What is RAG (Retrieval-Augmented Generation)?**
+## 🌍 **What is RAG (Retrieval-Augmented Generation)?**

 ### 🔎 **Definition**
-RAG is an AI framework that combines **information retrieval** and **language generation** to produce more accurate and context-aware responses.
+- RAG is an AI framework that combines **information retrieval** and **language generation** to produce more accurate and context-aware responses.
+- It works by retrieving relevant information from a knowledge base and injecting it into the LLM's prompt to enhance response quality.

+---

 ### 🚀 **How RAG Works:**
 1. **Input:** User provides a query